18 Must-Have Negotiation Skills For Procurement Professionals

 This part is where the company’s change management processes, specifically how changes can be made to the procurement processes and documentation.
 The section should include an explanation of how to ensure the changes are necessary, understood, and approved by the right people.

-6. Identifying vendor management techniques
+6. Identify vendor management techniques

 This section of the procurement plan should explain the techniques used to manage vendors once they have signed the contract.
 The goal of this area in the procurement plan should be to ensure vendors must fulfill their side of the deal and provide the company with the products or services they requested at the quality that the company expects.